Voit’s double lifts surging Yanks to 7-5 win over Twins

 TRAINER’S ROOM:

 Twins: OF Byron Buxton (fractured left hand) faced RHP Luke Farrell (strained right oblique) and saw about 25 pitches in live batting practice.
-Buxton will start a rehab assignment Friday in Triple-A St. Paul. … Sanó and his wife had a baby girl Thursday morning and he is expected go on the paternity list this weekend before rejoining the team next week in Boston. … LHP Lewis Thorpe (strained left shoulder) was placed on the injured list and RHP Edgar García was optioned to Triple-A St. Paul. … RHP Kyle Barraclough and LHP Andrew Albers had their contracts purchased from St Paul.
+Buxton will start a rehab assignment Friday in Triple-A St. Paul. … Sanó and his wife had a baby girl Thursday morning and he is expected go on the paternity list this weekend before rejoining the team next week in Boston.
+A fifth staff member tested positive for COVID-19, Baldelli said.
+Earlier this week first base coach Tommy Watkins and hitting coach Edgar Varela tested positive. … LHP Lewis Thorpe (strained left shoulder) was placed on the injured list and RHP Edgar García was optioned to Triple-A St. Paul. … RHP Kyle Barraclough and LHP Andrew Albers had their contracts purchased from St Paul.
+Albers became the 31st pitcher used and allowed one run in four innings.
+“That was enormously impressive,” Baldelli said.

 Yankees: A second opinion on RHP Luis Severino’s tight right shoulder did not show any structural damage.
 Severino will not throw the rest of this week and could join the Yankees on their upcoming West Coast trip to meet with doctors in person.
-“Overall, it was pretty good news from an MRI standpoint,” manager Aaron Boone said. … 3B Gio Urshela (strained left hamstring) could start a rehab assignment by early next week. … SS Gleyber Torres (sprained left thumb) is expected to start taking swings in the next day or two. … RHP Clay Holmes (COVID-19) will throw a bullpen session Friday and could be activated Saturday.
+“Overall, it was pretty good news from an MRI standpoint,” Boone said. … 3B Gio Urshela (strained left hamstring) could start a rehab assignment by early next week. … SS Gleyber Torres (sprained left thumb) is expected to start taking swings in the next day or two. … RHP Clay Holmes (COVID-19) will throw a bullpen session Friday and could be activated Saturday.

 UP NEXT: Minnesota rookie LHP Charlie Barnes (0-2, 4.91 ERA) opposes New York LHP Nestor Cortes (1-1, 2.55) on Friday.